MileHacker Logo

 Autumn & Winter Attire

 Autumn (Sep-Nov): Medium layers suit autumn: sweaters, light to medium jackets, long-sleeved shirts.
 This season offers comfortable conditions for outdoor activities, so prioritize versatile items.
-Winter (Dec-Feb): Prepare for cold, damp weather with warm layers.
+Winter (Dec-Feb): Prepare for cold, damp weather featuring warm layers.
 A thick coat, warm sweaters, scarves, gloves are good.
 Long johns adds warmth.
 Water-resistant outerwear helps on damp days.

 Autumn & Winter Checklist